Santo Stefano in Bologna: all you have to know to enhance your visit

 There are also 12 columns surrounding the tomb, 7 of which are in Egyptian cipolin marble.

-See the black one?
+See the black column?

 It's made of marble from Africa.
 It represents the passion of Christ, in particular of the column of the flagellation.